vrajpat3ll/run/README.md

 run file/to/program.bat
 run file/to/program.exe
 ```
-Java support to be added soon!# run
+Java support to be added soon!